data-is-plural/nuclear-explosions/README.md

 ## See an error?

-Because the document was printed and then rescanned, the SIPRI data may have transcription errors.
+Because the SIPRI document was printed and then rescanned, the corresponding data may have transcription errors.
 I've tried to fix as many as I can find.
 See another?
 Please [file an issue](https://github.com/data-is-plural/nuclear-explosions) or email me at [jsvine@gmail.com](mailto:jsvine@gmail.com).